Automattic/ajax-env/README.md

 The easiest way to do this is by adding a `.wp-env.override.json` file, a placeholder for which is made available in this repo.

+[Full documentation for the configuration file](https://developer.wordpress.org/block-editor/packages/packages-env/#wp-env-json) and its syntax is available.

 ### Create your overrides file

 Copy `.wp-env.override.sample.json` file and rename it to `.wp-env.override.json`.